I am now on my way to get the golden ticket for airfare for my wife and I.

 All three of these cards typically have signup bonuses of 50,000 Rapid Rewards miles.
 This means you can apply for two of these cards and receive 100,000 miles.
 These miles count towards the 110,000 mile requirement to earn the companion pass.
 To receive the sign up bonus you have to spend $2,000 in the first three months.
 To earn the miles on two different cards, you’ll have to spend $4,000 in the first three months of opening the credit card accounts.
 This means you’ll have 100,000 miles from the signup bonus plus approximately 4,000 miles from spending $4,000.

 That’s 104,000 of the 110,000 points needed to earn the companion pass.
-To get the final 6,000 points you can either spend $6,000 on your credit card, earn 6,000 miles by flying on Southwest, or transfer points from a hotel program.
+To get the final 6,000 points you can either spend $6,000 on your credit card or earn 6,000 miles by flying on Southwest.
 It is worth noting that there are certain types of points that are not eligible for earning towards the companion pass.
-For instance, if you transfer Chase Ultimate Rewards to your Southwest Rapid Rewards these miles do not count.
-However, you can transfer Chase Ultimate Rewards to Hyatt Gold Passport and then transfer Hyatt Points to Southwest Rapid Rewards (this is what I ended up doing).
+For instance, if you transfer Chase Ultimate Rewards to your Southwest Rapid Rewards account these miles do not count towards the Companion Pass.

 Remember the companion pass lasts the entire year you earned it plus the following year.
 So since we will earn my companion pass in March 2016, that means it doesn’t expire until December 2017.
 This means we’ll get roughly 21 months of use!
 My wife and I are looking forward to exploring the US during long weekends.
 It is basically a 2 for 1 deal, which will save us a ton of money over the next two years.
 Not to mention you now have 110,000 points to spend on flights.